 The hard work paid off: That summer, Gray and Beppo headed to Europe.
 They represented the US at the World Championships and took part in other European dressage competitions.
 Gray's international career would gain momentum over the next two decades.
 She was a member of the US dressage squad at the 1980 alternate Olympics in Goodwood, England, riding Beppo; the 1988 Seoul Olympic Games with Later On; and the 1991 Dressage World Cup Final in Paris (Later On).
 Nationally, Gray continued to rake in the awards, as well.
-Always open to riding equines of all breeds and sizes, she gained a reputation for successfully training and showing ponies, Arabians, and other "nontraditional" mounts to the highest levels of dressage.
+Always open to

+FROM PONIES TO WARMBLOODS: With the Dutch Warmblood stallion Idocus riding equines of all breeds and sizes, she gained a reputation for successfully training and showing ponies, Arabians, and other "nontraditional" mounts to the highest levels of dressage.
 She earned numerous USDF Horse of the Year awards at all levels, from Training through Grand Prix.
 She won five gold medals at US Olympic Festivals on five horses of varying breeds, one of which was Seldom Seen, a Grand Prix-level, 14.2-hand Connemara-Thoroughbred gelding.
 Other well-known equine partners have included the Connemara-Thoroughbred cross gelding Last Scene and the Dutch Warmblood stallion Idocus.
+Protégés and New Projects Not surprisingly, Gleneden Dressage became a sought-after destination for serious students of dressage.
+The first student of Gray's to receive big-time attention was Gwyneth McPherson, who won the individual gold medal at the 1987 North American Young Riders' Championships.
+Besides McPherson and Dye, other well-known students Gray has helped to develop include dressage pros Christopher Hickey, Nancy Later, Elizabeth Britten Hendrix, Alison Sader Larson, Elisabeth Austin, and Jessica Rizzi.
+Gray's work as an instructor and as an examiner in the USDF Instructor Certification Program evolved into a new direction and focus for her dressage career: helping all riders, and especially youth, to learn correct equitation and horsemanship basics, similar to those she had acquired through Pony Club.
+In 1999, she established the Northeast Junior/Young Rider Dressage Championships, later renamed Lendon's Youth Dressage Festival, an annual competition that tests kids' theoretical and horseman-